fpereiro/gotoB/readme.md

 If gotoв throws an exception (and you haven't enabled `B.prod`), it's almost certainly a bug in the library.
 Please report it!

 Other types of errors will be unexpected behaviors, particularly after redraws.
-It is important to note that if you put values on inputs controlled by gotoв without using gotoв (that is, without specifying the `value` property in the vfun), then you should clear them out if you don't want those values popping up elsewhere if they're reused by gotoв after a redraw.
+It is important to note that if you put values on inputs controlled by gotoв without using gotoв (that is, without specifying the `value` property in the `vfun`), then you should clear them out if you don't want those values popping up elsewhere if they're reused by gotoв after a redraw.

 ### Advanced topics

 #### Opaque elements

 gotoв expects the outermost DOM element of a reactive view, as well as its children, to not be modified directly by your code or that of another library.
-The reason is that if there's a 1:1 relationship between the output of a vfun and a DOM element, gotoв can rely on that information to recycle those elements in case of a view redraw.
+The reason is that if there's a 1:1 relationship between the output of a `vfun` and a DOM element, gotoв can rely on that information to recycle those elements in case of a view redraw.

-It is possible to create `opaque` elements, by passing the property `opaque: true` to an element within the vfun. gotoв will treat `opaque` elements differently in case of a redraw: 1) it will always recreate them instead of updating them; 2) it won't recycle them to draw other parts of the view.
+It is possible to create `opaque` elements, by passing the property `opaque: true` to an element within the `vfun`. gotoв will treat `opaque` elements differently in case of a redraw: 1) it will always recreate them instead of updating them; 2) it won't recycle them to draw other parts of the view.

 In my experience, `opaque` elements are mostly useful for 1) elements that need to be controlled by other libraries (for example, a date picker); and 2) non-HTML extensions to HTML, such as `<svg>`.

-If, for example, you have a library that performs DOM manipulations on a given `<div>`, you could write your vfun as such:
+If, for example, you have a library that performs DOM manipulations on a given `<div>`, you could write your `vfun` as such:

 ```javascript
 var calendar = function () {